- 1. Overheating

 Well, random shutdowns cause nervous breakdowns.
-And turn hair grey.
-A turbulent computer is actually merciless: it can mess up your life, ruin your work or kill your reputation.
 Therefore, our task today is to address the ‘my pc shuts down automatically’ drama and bring peace and stability into your life.

 So, your computer keeps shutting down randomly, and you are at your wits end with this problem.
 Well, your Windows-based machine might be possessed – but that’s unlikely.